 Have you been dreaming about a day full of massages and scented candles at the spa?
 Schedule an appointment and get ready to relax like you haven’t in ages!
 Has it been ages since you’ve been hiking or just spent the day on the beach with a book, listening to the waves and sipping hot tea out of a thermos?

-Another way to celebrate this day would be to promise yourself to always be as nice as you can to your waiter or waitress – this may not seem like much, but after a long, busy day, a smile and a thank you can really go a long way.
+Another way to celebrate National Waitstaff Day for those who aren’t in a serving profession would be to promise yourself to always be as nice as you can to your waiter or waitress – this may not seem like much, but after a long, busy day, a smile and a thank you can really go a long way.

 In the United States, the federal minimum wage is $2.13 per hour plus tips.
 The restaurant must compensate if the server does not earn tips that reach up to the standard minimum wage per hour on average.